A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Difference-of-Convex Approximation

 Applying the approximate function to all lines, the surrogates for the set cardinalities in \eqref{def:exact_card} can be written as

-Using the above construction, we introduce the approximation problem that reformulates \eqref{prob:scedCMP} by applying the surrogates of the cardinalities:
+Using the above construction, we introduce the approximation that reformulates \eqref{prob:scedCMP} by applying the surrogates of the cardinalities as:

-We recall that $\gamma^\ell >0$ and $\gamma^s >0$ are the weighting parameters that control the weight of minimizing the total cost of operations captured by $F_1(\cdot, \cdot)$ and the number of lines operating in the emergency zones.
+We recall that $\gamma^\ell >0$ and $\gamma^s >0$ are the weighting parameters that control the number of lines operating in the emergency zones.
+We will refer to the SCED formulation in \eqref{prob:aCMP} as CMP with difference-of-convex approximation (CMP-DC).